Housing market and quality of our housing stock.

 • It’s not easy to spot plumbing leaks with everything covered up behind white plaster board..
 It’s only once a leak has been occuring for sometime that it may show and at that point, the owner will be up for quite a hefty bill for just trying to fix it.
 Will likely involve damage to timber framing as these days, the treatment is only typically up to H1.2.

-• Bottom plates ought to be H3.2 throughout the entire house.
+• Bottom plates ought to be H3.2 throughout the entire house, given the likelihood they would encounter contact with water at some point during a given building’s service life.

 • I’m surprised that Laundry in garages aren’t sealed from possible flooding events.
-Time and time again, have visited a house, and seen visible signs the laundry area has flooded.
+Time and time again, have viewed a house, and seen visible signs the laundry area has flooded.
 Why we don’t seal this up (to protect timber framing), I wouldn’t know.
 Even the 1 year old house I’ve just purchased had this issue.
-Thankfully, the vendors agreed to fix it and seal it.
+Thankfully, the vendors agreed to fix it and seal it (albeit, their nominated builders did a less than ideal job of the finish, so ended up having to DIY patch it up despite them returnng to try and fix it up themselves prior)

 • Often when people re-do their bathrooms, rip out the lining they find they have structural damage due to slow and prolonged leaks that were occuring unbeknownce to them.
 Showers are a particular danger point.
 I feel we could vastly improve on our construction methods around this and I don’t know why we haven’t.